Skip to content

 If building expertise is needed to determine whether a party has complied, we may direct an assessor to carry out a building assessment.

-If it is determined that the agreement has not been properly complied with, both parties will be notified and the DRO will identify the most appropriate course of action:
+If it is determined that the agreement has not been properly complied with, both parties will be notified and we will identify the most appropriate course of action:

 Dispute resolution order is breached